All posts

 seedfast seed --scope "seed only checkout: carts, cart_items, products, users"

-Seedfast reads the live PostgreSQL catalog directly, so it works regardless of whether you use Prisma, Drizzle, TypeORM, or raw SQL migrations.
-Your ORM doesn't matter — the database schema is the source of truth.
+No seed file.
+No factory definitions.
+No maintenance when the schema changes.
+And because Seedfast reads the live PostgreSQL catalog directly, it works regardless of whether you use Prisma, Drizzle, TypeORM, or raw SQL migrations — the database schema is the source of truth, not the ORM.

 Seed your first database in under 5 minutes →